-With more that four hundred recipes you can have unique dinner menu everyday for a whole year.
+With more than four hundred recipes, you can have a unique dinner menu every day for a whole year.

 One caveat of this book is the color used for the text.
 Somehow the publisher thought those green and brown fonts are better than plain black over white.
 It’s really sad that such a good book as this one is so hard to read.

-Since I don’t know your mother I can’t really tell if this is actually not you’re mothers slow cooker recipe book.
+Since I don’t know your mother, I can’t tell if this is not you’re mother’s slow cooker recipe book.

 It has lots of original recipes specially made for slow cooking in 1.5 to 3.5-quart slow cooker – perfect serving size for small families.

-Some of the dishes are not only low fat but also low sodium so people having problem with their sodium intake would also appreciate this.
+Some of the dishes are not only low fat but also low sodium so, people having a problem with their sodium intake would also appreciate this.

-The recipes are easy to follow and use reasonable amount of ingredients which means novice cook can confidently try the recipes.
+The recipes are easy to follow and use a reasonable amount of ingredients, which means novice cook can confidently try the recipes.